blinry/skalabyrinth-podcasts/README.md

 A script that creates an RSS podcast feed for Karla Byrinth's [Myrie Zange](https://www.karlabyrinth.org/stories/Myrie.html).

-To use it, install Ruby and run:
+To use it, install Ruby, have all the MP3 files in a directory, and run:

-    ruby myrie-podcast.rb > myrie.rss
+    ruby myrie-podcast.rb MyrieZange-DasSpiel > Myrie-RSSFeed.rss